awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 + You cannot create event triggers on read replicas\.
 You can, however, create event triggers on a read replica source\.
 The event triggers are then copied to the read replica\.
 The event triggers on the read replica don't fire on the read replica when changes are pushed from the source\.
 However, if the read replica is promoted, the existing event triggers fire when database operations occur\.
 + To perform a major version upgrade to a PostgreSQL DB instance that uses event triggers, you must delete the event triggers before you upgrade the instance\.

-### Huge pages for Amazon RDS for PostgreSQL<a name="PostgreSQL.Concepts.General.FeatureSupport.HugePages"></a>
+### Huge pages for RDS for PostgreSQL<a name="PostgreSQL.Concepts.General.FeatureSupport.HugePages"></a>

-Amazon RDS for PostgreSQL supports multiple page sizes for PostgreSQL versions 9\.5\.6 and higher, and 9\.6\.2 and higher\.
-This support includes 4 KB and 2 MB page sizes\.

-Huge pages reduce overhead when using large contiguous chunks of memory\.
+Huge pages are a memory management feature that reduces overhead when a database instance is working with large contiguous chunks of memory, such as that used by shared buffers\.
+This PostgreSQL feature is supported by all currently available RDS for PostgreSQL versions\.
 You allocate huge pages for your application by using calls to `mmap` or `SYSV` shared memory\.
-You turn on huge pages for an Amazon RDS for PostgreSQL database by setting the `huge_pages` parameter\.
-To turn on huge pages, set this parameter to `on`\.

-Whether huge pages are turned on by default depends on the following:
+RDS for PostgreSQL supports both 4\-KB and 2\-MB page sizes\.

-+ For PostgreSQL version 10 and higher, huge pages are turned on for all DB instance classes, except for micro, small, and medium DB instance classes\.
+Huge pages can be disabled or enabled by the changing the value of the `huge_pages` parameter\.
+The feature is enabled by default for all DB instance classes other than micro, small, and medium DB instance classes\.

-+ For PostgreSQL versions lower than version 10, huge pages are turned on by default for db\.r4\.\*, db\.m4\.16xlarge, and db\.m5\.\* DB instance classes\.
-For other DB instance classes, huge pages aren't turned on by default\.
+**Note**
+Huge pages aren't supported for db\.m1, db\.m2, and db\.m3 DB instance classes\.

-When you set the `huge_pages` parameter to `on`, Amazon RDS uses huge pages based on the available shared memory\.
+RDS for PostgreSQL uses huge pages based on the available shared memory\.
 If the DB instance can't use huge pages due to shared memory constraints, Amazon RDS prevents the DB instance from starting\.
 In this case, Amazon RDS sets the status of the DB instance to an incompatible parameters state\.
 If this occurs, you can set the `huge_pages` parameter to `off` to allow Amazon RDS to start the DB instance\.

 The `shared_buffers` parameter is key to setting the shared memory pool that is required for using huge pages\.
 The default value for the `shared_buffers` parameter uses a database parameters macro\.
 This macro sets a percentage of the total 8 KB pages available for the DB instance's memory\.
 When you use huge pages, those pages are located with the huge pages\.
 Amazon RDS puts a DB instance into an incompatible parameters state if the shared memory parameters are set to require more than 90 percent of the DB instance memory\.

-For more information about setting shared memory for PostgreSQL, see [Resource Consumption](https://www.postgresql.org/docs/current/static/runtime-config-resource.html) in the PostgreSQL documentation\.
+To learn more about PostgreSQL memory management, see [Resource Consumption](https://www.postgresql.org/docs/current/static/runtime-config-resource.html) in the PostgreSQL documentation\.

-**Note**
-Huge pages aren't supported for the db\.m1, db\.m2, and db\.m3 DB instance classes\.

-### Tablespaces for PostgreSQL on Amazon RDS<a name="PostgreSQL.Concepts.General.FeatureSupport.Tablespaces"></a>
+### Tablespaces for RDS for PostgreSQL<a name="PostgreSQL.Concepts.General.FeatureSupport.Tablespaces"></a>

-PostgreSQL on Amazon RDS supports tablespaces for compatibility\.
+RDS for PostgreSQL supports tablespaces for compatibility\.
 Because all storage is on a single logical volume, you can't use tablespaces for IO splitting or isolation\.
 Our benchmarks and experience indicate that a single logical volume is the best setup for most use cases\.

+To create and use tablespaces with your RDS for PostgreSQL DB instance requires the `rds_superuser` role\.
+Your RDS for PostgreSQL DB instance's main user account \(default name, `postgres`\) is a member of this role\.
+For more information, see [Understanding the rds\_superuser role](Appendix.PostgreSQL.CommonDBATasks.md#Appendix.PostgreSQL.CommonDBATasks.Roles)\.

 If you specify a file name when you create a tablespace, the path prefix is `/rdsdbdata/db/base/tablespace`\.
 The following example places tablespace files in `/rdsdbdata/db/base/tablespace/data`\.
+This example assumes that a `dbadmin` user \(role\) exists and that it's been granted the `rds_superuser` role needed to work with tablespaces\.

 ```
-CREATE TABLESPACE act_data
+postgres=> CREATE TABLESPACE act_data
   OWNER dbadmin
   LOCATION '/data';
+CREATE TABLESPACE
 ```

+To learn more about PostgreSQL tablespaces, see [Tablespaces](https://www.postgresql.org/docs/current/manage-ag-tablespaces.html) in the PostgreSQL documentation\.

-### Autovacuum for PostgreSQL on Amazon RDS<a name="PostgreSQL.Concepts.General.FeatureSupport.Autovacuum"></a>
+### Autovacuum for RDS for PostgreSQL<a name="PostgreSQL.Concepts.General.FeatureSupport.Autovacuum"></a>

 The PostgreSQL autovacuum feature is turned on by default for new PostgreSQL DB instances\.
 Autovacuum is optional, but we highly recommend that you do not turn autovacuum off\.
-For more information on using autovacuum with Amazon RDS for PostgreSQL, see [Working with PostgreSQL autovacuum on Amazon RDS](Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md)\.
+For more information on using autovacuum with RDS for PostgreSQL, see [Working with PostgreSQL autovacuum on Amazon RDS](Appendix.PostgreSQL.CommonDBATasks.Autovacuum.md)\.

 ### RAM disk for the stats\_temp\_directory<a name="PostgreSQL.Concepts.General.FeatureSupport.RamDisk"></a>

-You can use the Amazon RDS for PostgreSQL parameter, `rds.pg_stat_ramdisk_size`, to specify the system memory allocated to a RAM disk for storing the PostgreSQL `stats_temp_directory`\.
+You can use the RDS for PostgreSQL parameter, `rds.pg_stat_ramdisk_size`, to specify the system memory allocated to a RAM disk for storing the PostgreSQL `stats_temp_directory`\.
 The RAM disk parameter is available for all PostgreSQL versions on Amazon RDS\.

 Under certain workloads, setting this parameter can improve performance and decrease IO requirements\.
 For more information about the `stats_temp_directory`, see [ the PostgreSQL documentation\.](https://www.postgresql.org/docs/current/static/runtime-config-statistics.html#GUC-STATS-TEMP-DIRECTORY)\.